sudo-kraken/terraform-gcp-ubuntu-container-ready-e2-micro-vm/README.md

 mkdir startup
 ```
+You will also need to store a private and public key in your ~/.ssh folder and name them "sshkey" and "sshkey.pub", these should container your OpenSSH format keys, this will be what is added to the VM so that you can SSH in on the public interface to manage it.

 Now you will need to create a service account to use Terraform with and give it all the required permissions necessary to provision the VM.